LGBTQ rights in Armenia: Discrimination protections

+On 30 January 2024, the administrative court of Yerevan ruled in favor of granting Salman Mukayev, a Russian citizen from Chechnya, asylum and refugee status.
+Fearing persecution for homosexuality in Chechnya, Mukayev applied for asylum in Armenia.
+The courts decision was based on concerns over the repressive treatment of the LGBT community in both Chechnya and Russia.

+At Pink Armenia's 2025 IDAHOBIT event, the Human Rights Defender's office confirmed their commitment to monitor the situation of LGBT+ rights, respond to violations, and enhance institutional responses.

 ILGA-Europe conducts activities related to advancing LGBT rights in Armenia through seven NGO's and civil societies based in Armenia.

 Military service

-According to the Helsinki Rights Committee in Armenia, in 2004, an internal defence ministry decree effectively bans gay men from serving in the armed forces.
+According to the Helsinki Committee of Armenia, in 2004, an internal defence ministry decree effectively bans gay men from serving in the armed forces.
 In practice, gays are marked as "mentally ill" and sent to a psychiatrist.